RuMaxwell/auto-stu-mata/README.md

 * "Q" is the states (q0, q1, ...),
 * "S" is the alphabet (Σ),
-* "D" is the transformation diagram (δ),
+* "D" is the transfer diagram (δ),
 * "q0" is the entry state,
 * "F" is the final states.

-This will be parsed into an instance of DFA class, and the transformation diagram will be passed directly to construct a new Map instance.
+This will be parsed into an instance of DFA class, and the transfer diagram will be passed directly to construct a new Map instance.

 #### 2. How to represent other automata?